1. What You Are Worried About

 Q4.
 Can smaller firms implement this, or is it only for large institutions?

 A. The pattern scales down.
-Smaller firms may start with a simpler runtime and limited scope (e.g., only filings to courts or regulators) and expand as AI use grows.
+Smaller firms may start with limited scope, such as one filing or submission workflow, and expand as automation, AI use, and governed action coverage grow.

 Q5.
 What if the policies encoded in the runtime are themselves flawed?